fusiwei339/treeEvo/README.md

 2. in the ./server/publication.js file, change '/Users/siweifu/project' in line 29 to the absolute path of this project in your computer.

-3. go to the directory, run 'meteor' in the command line
+3. go to the root folder of the project, run 'meteor' in the command line

-4. copy malePeople.json file to ./public folder
+4. copy malePeople.json file to ./public folder (if the data already exists, skip this step)

 5. import tree.json to the database via 'mongoimport' command.
 Sample command is like: mongoimport --port 3001 -d meteor -c trees --file trees.json --jsonArray